Astronomy and astrology once went hand in hand: people studied the location and motion of celestial bodies in order to make astrological predictions.

 Lydia Netzer, in How to Tell Toledo from the Night Sky, tries to turn back the clock, inventing a world where astronomy and astrology harmonize once again.
 The novel centers on two best friends (both astrologers), who conspire to raise their children (both astronomers) so that when they encounter each other as adults, they fall hopelessly in love.

-All this takes place in the shadow of the Toledo Institute of Astronomy, a “world renowned Mecca of learning and culture” that’s as fanciful as Netzer’s fictional Toledo, a city where “astronomers and mathematicians walk arm in arm down the street and discuss philosophy and cosmology,” she explains in New Books in Science Fiction and Fantasy.
+All this takes place in the shadow of the Toledo Institute of Astronomy, a “world renowned Mecca of learning and culture” that’s as fanciful as Netzer’s fictional Toledo, a city where “astronomers and mathematicians walk arm in arm down the street and discuss philosophy and cosmology,” she tells me on New Books in Science Fiction.

 For Netzer, writing is an opportunity to explore every cranny of her imagination.
 “Every time you write a book, you go into your kitchen and get everything you made, every dish in the oven, everything in the refrigerator, bring it all out, put it on the table because you might not get the chance to write another one, and you just want to say everything you can possibly say,” she says.
 “Holding back for me is a big mistake.”

 Among the many topics Netzer addresses in the interview are lucid dreaming, which figures prominently in the novel.
 While her protagonists gain mastery over their dreams, Netzer, in her own life, has met with less success.
 “One time … I was able to move a crate of lettuce closer to me in a dream grocery store, which was incredibly disappointing as an outcome.
 ‘Oh, you’ve managed to control your subconscious, and all you’re going to do is make it easier to buy produce.'”